 I know it isn't easy, believe me, but one day you will have that moment when you say enough is enough, or any one of the thousand other cliche's that are thrown around to get people motivated.
 But when you have that moment, you will realize that there was some truth behind those cliche's.
 So, if you are stuck in that belief that "some day" you will get the strength to start making those necessary changes, dig deep and find that little extra strength to make "some day" today.
 Don't get stuck on "Someday Isle."
 Sorry, just one more cliche.

-So, today - Get started with a small change.
+Get started with a small change.
 How small?
 Make any change and after a couple weeks, ask yourself if you can do this for the rest of your life.
 If the answer is no. It's not small enough, so cut it back and give it another two weeks.
 If the answer is yes, awesome!
 Then, on to the next change!

 Now go find your adventure,